It All Adds Up to a Great Career

 If you’re still in high school and think Systems and industrial Engineering might be where you want to build a career, we have one four-letter word for you to keep in mind: M-A-T-H.

 A strong math background will help you excel in engineering classes.

 The more higher-level mathematics courses you can take, the better.
 If you have the opportunity, throw in a couple of computer science classes, too.

 If your high school doesn’t offer a lot of math classes, or you can’t squeeze them in, don’t despair.
-If you applied as undecided or as an engineering major who is undecided on a specialty then once you’ve been accepted into Mason as an undergraduate, you can choose to major in Systems Engineering from your first day here.
-During the first semester at Mason, you can directly apply to major in Systems Engineering by filling a declaration of major form from the SEOR department by writing to firstname.lastname@example.org.
+If you applied as undecided or as an engineering major who is undecided on a specialty then once you’ve been accepted into Mason as an undergraduate, you can choose to major in Systems and Industrial Engineering from your first day here.
+During the first semester at Mason, you can directly apply to major in Systems and Industrial Engineering by filling a declaration of major form from the SEOR department by writing to email@example.com.